10 Things You Should Know About Sustainable Investing. By: Hartford Funds

 standards can evaluate how a company manages relationships with its community; and governance criteria

-4. ESG in Action – The emphasis placed on ESG criteria varies across funds.
+can focus on issues such as recruiting women and minorities for the board - ESG in Action – The emphasis placed on ESG criteria varies across funds.
 Some funds may view ESG factors

 as one consideration among many as they make their investment decisions.
 Other funds may demonstrate a

-higher level of commitment to ESG investing by making it a key consideration in their investment decisions.
+higher level of commitment to ESG investing by making it a key consideration in their investment decisions. - Impact Investing – This strategy generally involves seeking to generate positive, measurable, reportable

 social and/or environmental impact alongside a financial return.
 For example, an “impact” fund may invest